glatiuden/Kafka-Demo/README.md

 ## Set Up Instructions
 All the configuration has been set in `docker-compose.yml` in the same directory.

-To build the Docker images and run the containers, execute the following command:
+To run the containers, execute the following command:
 ```bash
 docker-compose up -d
 ```

-The docker images should be created, and containers should start running.
+The four containers (1 Zookeeper & 3 Kafka nodes) should start running.
 ![Run](images/SS-Running.png)

 In addition, we can verify whether are the servers listening to the port by executing: